-- And despite the many problems that have arisen in the Chinese economy within the past decade- for example, income disparity, environmental degradation, inadequate infrastructure and corruption-it is fair to say that everyone has benefited from the economic reform since 1978, albeit to varying degrees, and few want to return to the central planning days. - China is one of the very few socialist countries that have made a smooth transition from a centrally planned to a market economy.
-It is a model for other transition economies (e.g., Vietnam) and potential transition economies (e.g., Cuba, North Korea).
-10
+And despite the many problems that have arisen in the Chinese economy within the past decade-for example, income disparity, environmental degradation, inadequate infrastructure and corruption-it is fair to say that everyone in China has benefited from the economic reform since 1978, albeit to varying degrees, and few want to return to the central planning days.
+China is one of the very few socialist countries that have managed to make a smooth transition from a centrally planned to a market economy.
+It is a model for other transition economies (e.g., Vietnam) and potential transition economies (e.g., Cuba, North Korea and Laos).